Send the link below via email or IMCopy

 Why are the IB tests so expensive?

 The testing fee for an IB exam (w/o registration fee) is slightly more than an AP exam.
-However, the potential to earn credits far exceeds the cost of testing.
+Diploma courses in the 11th & 12th grade are equivalent to taking 12 AP courses.
+It is important to note that the potential to earn college credit, far exceeds the cost of IB testing.
+Average cost per college credit hour is approximately $400.
 Visit college/university websites for IB Credit Recognition Policies.

 Follow link for CAS Handbook